India-China tensions drive Ladakh infrastructure overhaul | DW | 23.06.2021

 Abhishek Sharma, a member of an adventure bikers' group from New Delhi, said they had planned a homestay at Man village but were forced to change the plans because of the situation.

-Adventure bikers clicking photographs at the Daulat Beg Oldi road which leads to Galwan Valley where violent clashes took place between India and China last year
+Bikers stopped to snap photos at the Daulat Beg Oldi road which leads to Galwan Valley, the site of last year's violent clashes

 "People living in border areas are anyways living in extreme misery.
 The border conflicts are mostly short-lived.
 But because of them, frontier people become important for the country overnight, and favors extended to the military are reaped by locals too," said Jamsheed.

-After Kargil War, the picturesque Hunder village has transformed into a busy town with a huge rush of foreign tourists who mostly come for camel safaris and camping along the Shyok river.
+After the Kargil War, the picturesque Hunder village transformed into a busy town with a huge rush of foreign tourists who mostly come for camel safaris and camping along the Shyok River.

 Every family in Hunder has turned their home into a guest house and is running camping sites for the tourists.